-3.7 Safety Systems
+3.7 Safety Systems (2018)

-Provisions are to be made in the onboard safety systems for the future connection and operation of the well stimulation safety systems in accordance with 5-10-2/7.
+- i) Facilities for accommodating the decontamination showers and eyewashes are to be available. - ii) An easily accessible location for storage of protective and safety equipment is to be dedicated.

-Where the water spray (deluge) systems, and/or the deck foam systems for chemical storage tanks and process equipment are intended to have water supply from the fire main systems, the fire pumps and the associated piping systems are to be capable of supplying the maximum probable demand for operating these systems on board, see 4-8/5.1 of the ABS Rules for Building and Classing Facilities on Offshore Installations.
+- iii) Provisions are to be made in the onboard safety systems for the future connection and operation of the well stimulation safety systems in accordance with 5-11-3/7. - iv) Where the deck foam systems for chemical storage tanks and process equipment are intended to have water supply from the fire main systems, the fire pumps and the associated piping systems are to be capable of supplying the maximum probable demand for operating these systems on board. - v) Fixed firefighting arrangements are to meet the requirements in 5-2-3/9.19. - vi) Separate lifesaving and fire control plans may be developed for the anticipated temporary well stimulation equipment installation and submitted to ABS engineering office for review, see 5-1-A1/7.5.
+The pre-approved lifesaving and fire control plans are to be kept onboard for use when temporary well stimulation equipment is installed.

-SECTION 7 Temporary Well Stimulation (1 July 2012)
+SECTION 7 Temporary Well Stimulation (2018)

-Vessels fitted with well stimulation equipment and systems temporary are to comply with the requirements in this Section when the class notation WS-TEMP has been requested by the Owner.
+Vessels fitted with well stimulation equipment and systems temporary are to comply with the requirements in this Section to maintain classification status.